exasol/ai-lab/doc/user_guide/user_guide.md

 ### AMI

-The AMI id is linked in the [release notes](https://github.com/exasol/script-languages-developer-sandbox/releases/latest) and can be used to start an EC2-instance in your AWS account.
+The AMI id is linked in the [release notes](https://github.com/exasol/data-science-sandbox/releases/latest) and can be used to start an EC2-instance in your AWS account.
-Following name format is used for the AMI: "_Exasol-SLC-Developer-Sandbox-**version**_", e.g. "_Exasol-SLC-Developer-Sandbox-5.0.0_"
+Following name format is used for the AMI: "_Exasol-Data-Science-Sandbox-**version**_", e.g. "_Exasol-Data-Science-Sandbox-5.0.0_"

 ### VM image